-The indications that the Alternative für Deutschland (AfD), a populist right-wing party in Germany that based the core of its platform on opposing immigration, had reached higher electoral support in the 2017 federal election among the so-called Russian-speaking German community compared to the national average (Goerres et al. (2020)), attracted a lot of media attention in Germany.
-Indeed, this is seemingly counter-intuitive - why would groups who themselves have a history of immigration and are also largely perceived by natives as immigrants support anti-immigration platforms?
-This is, however, not a sole example of such inter-minority dynamics.
-The non-negligible support for the "Leave" option in the Brexit referendum among the British South Asian population, the support for restrictive immigration policies in the US (such as the SB 1070 law) among the Latinx community1, the support for restricting immigration in the referendum "against mass immigration" in Switzerland among voters with an immigrant background2 - all provide examples of negative immigration attitudes expressed by the groups of immigrants.
+In the 2017 federal election in Germany, Alternative für Deutschland (AfD), reached higher electoral support among the Russian-speaking Germans compared to the national average (Goerres et al. (2020)).
+The support among this community for a populist right-wing party that based the core of its platform on opposing immigration attracted much media attention as a curious phenomenon.
+Indeed, this is seemingly counter-intuitive - why would groups who themselves have a history of immigration, and are also largely perceived by natives as immigrants, support anti-immigration platforms?
+This is, however, by far not a sole example of opposition to new waves of immigration expressed by immigrants.
+The support for the "Leave" option in the Brexit referendum the British South Asian population among (Shackle (2017),Dunin-Wasowicz (2017), Dunin-Wasowicz (2016)), the support for Donald Trump (Corral and Leal (2020)), or for restrictive immigration policies among parts of the Latinx community in the US (Lopez and Taylor (2010)), the support for restricting immigration in the referendum "against mass immigration" in Switzerland among voters with an immigrant background (Strijbis and Polavieja (2018)), the cases of politicians - descendants of immigrants, who built careers as vocal opponents of immigration (e.g., Suella Braverman, Nicky Haley, João Varela, etc.) - illustrate only a couple among many examples of immigrants opposing new waves of immigration.1